g-patin/microfading/docs/installation.md

-To install the latest version of the microfading package, open a terminal and enter the following line:
+To install the latest version of the microfading package, open a terminal and enter the following command:

 ```
 pip install microfading